khaledjendi/SHOPi/README.md

 ### How to setup?

 - Simple!
-Just git clone SHOPi repository, open terminal, change directory to where you cloned the repository, run command "npm install" and ... it's done!
+Just git clone SHOPi repository, open terminal, change directory to where you cloned the repository, run command "npm install" as the following:

+    ```sh
+    $ cd <SHOPi cloned directory>
+    $ npm install
+    ```
+    Wait while installing node modules.
+After finishing installation, run command "ng serve"
+    ```sh
+    $ ng serve
+    ```
+    and ... it's done!

-- To test the project, run command "ng serve" then open your browser, type in the address bar "localhost:4200" and enjoy :)
+- Open your browser, type in the address bar "localhost:4200" and enjoy :)

-- If you have any issues running the code, you can always contact me or open an issue.
+- If you have any issues running the code, you can always contact me or create a new issue.

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies